Hyperbolic Graph Diffusion Model: Hyperbolic Graph Diffusion Model

-Next we employ multi-head attention which is similar with \cite{velivckovic2017graph}, but we add adjacent feature $A_{ij}$ when computing attention $e_{i j}$ coefficients where $j\in \mathbb{N}_i$
+Next, we employ multi-head attention which is similar with \cite{velivckovic2017graph}, but we add adjacent feature $A_{ij}$ when computing attention $e^k_{i j}$ coefficients where $j\in \mathcal{N}_i$

-We normalize them across all choices of j using the softmax function as follows:
+We normalize them across all choices of $j$ using the softmax function as follows:

-then we concatenate features from K head after computing the linear combination of the features corresponding to the normalized attention coefficients.
+Then, we concatenate features from $K$ head after computing the linear combination of the features corresponding to the normalized attention coefficients.

-We perform the "addition" operation between the input $\mathbf{h}^B_i$ and the output $\mathbf{h}_{i}^{\prime}$ of attention mechanism, which can be regarded as a residual connection\cite{he2016deep}, and finally we apply a manifold-preserving activation function $\sigma$ (e.g., ReLU and leaky ReLU) to prevent model collapse\cite{liu2019hyperbolic}.
+We map the output $\mathbf{h}_{i}^{\prime E}$ of attention mechanism to the input $\mathbf{h}^B_i$ by using an exponential function, which can be regarded as a residual connection \cite{he2016deep} on the hyperbolic manifold, and finally we apply a manifold-preserving activation function $\sigma$ (e.g., ReLU or leaky ReLU) \cite{liu2019hyperbolic}.